Indian hip-hop: 1980s to early 2000s: Early beginnings

+Mid 2000s to late 2000s: Commercial expansion, and expansion into the Indian film industry

-Meanwhile, Yo Yo Honey Singh transformed, popularized hip-hop and rap into the mainstream Indian audience, beginning with the release of the track Glassy in 2006 with Ashok Masti which featured Singh rapping in English and the music being produced by himself as well.
-The track was the first time Singh was featured as a main artist and a rapper, as he was primarily a music producer before with tracks such as "Jhanjhar Kehndi" from his debut underground music album showcasing a blend of Punjabi language with hip-hop coupled with music composed by Singh.
-Singh is one of the most well known and renowned artist in India due to his popularity amongst the Millennial youth, as his songs, according to them, had a unique ambience.
+Meanwhile, Yo Yo Honey Singh transformed, popularized hip-hop and rap into the mainstream Indian audience, beginning with the release of the track "Glassy" in 2006 with Ashok Masti which featured Singh rapping in English and the music being produced by himself as well.
+The track was the first time Singh was featured as a main artist and a rapper, as he was primarily a music producer before with tracks such as "Jhanjhar Kehndi" from his debut underground music album, Desi By Nature, showcasing a blend of Punjabi language with hip-hop coupled with music composed by Singh.
+Singh is one of the most well known and renowned artist in India due to his popularity amongst the millennial youth, as his songs, according to them, had a unique ambience.
 The release of Singh's debut studio album International Villager in 2011, eight years after his debut underground album Desi By Nature in 2003, helped the genre skyrocket to the mainstream.
+Singh's crew, Mafia Mundeer, was, according to him, a platform to establish new artists in the industry.
+Singh's initial thought regarding the platform was to incorporate different artists who would come together to sing, perform, record and release their tracks with nobody being legally bounded.
+The platform has since become notable as the roster included Raftaar, Ikka and allegedly Badshah.
+After their departure, artists like Alfaaz and Ninja from Punjab were included in the group.

 There's been an ongoing debate among the hip-hop community about the contribution of Yo Yo Honey Singh to the genre.
 Singh was one of the most renowned rap artists in India and thus, was largely credited for introducing rap and hip-hop to the relatively ingenuous mainstream audience in India.
-Singh's appearances on tracks and his mark on the music scene with the release of his chartbuster debut studio album International Villager in 2011, further popularized the genre of hip-hop and rap in India into the mainstream, even though he has been frequently accused of using ghostwriters, and not giving due credit.
+Singh's appearances on tracks and his mark on the music scene with the release of his chartbuster debut album International Villager in 2011, further popularized the genre of hip-hop and rap in India into the mainstream, even though he has been frequently accused of using ghostwriters, and not giving due credit.